 >

-<Briefly describe the project selection by the team.
-List here the individual System Request Statements that were submitted.
-Describe the factors for selecting this one project over all others e.g. size scope, cost, purpose, length, risk, impact scope, and economic value.
+<Faraz's system was the creating the repairing services app, Aytaj's was the service app but that system repair all things, such as repairing pipes.
+Arzuman created a new system for purchasing new devices, Unal created IT lessons which was fully online.
+After showing our

-Briefly describe the content of the document and work done to prepare it.>
+system, we talked about systems, and compared with each other's, finally we choose Faraz's and Aytaj's, and we think that we should add Faraz's & Aytaj's system to have a better result. >

 Definitions

-<Every time you come across a project-specific term (which can be interpreted differently e.g. “terminal”), add a short description of it to the table below.
+<Every time you come across a project-specific term (which can be interpreted differently e.g., “terminal”), add a brief description of it to the table below.
 Insert here any technical word for which the meaning may not be known.
 DO NOT assume that the readers have specialized knowledge.
 Use a table format for these.>